Coupling, local times, immersions: Coupling Brownian motion together with local time

-An application of It\^o calculus shows that if \(U>V>0\) then, under a general control \(J\in[-1,1]\),
+An application of It\^o calculus shows that if $U>V>0$ then, under a general control $J\in[-1,1]$,

-and this is non-positive, and vanishes only when \(J=-1\).
-A similar result holds for \(V>U>0\).
-On the other hand, if \(U_0=V_0>0\) and \(J=+1\) then \((U,V)\) stays on the diagonal, so that \(\Phi(U,V)\) then remains constant.
-An argument using the It\^o-Tanaka formula for semimartingales thus shows that \(\Phi(U,V)\) is a supermartingale for all immersed couplings of \(U\) and \(V\), and becomes a martingale only under the strategy ``use reflection coupling till \((U,V)\) hits the diagonal or the boundary, then use synchronized coupling till \((U,V)\) hits the boundary''.
-It follows that \(\Phi(U_0,V_0)\) is the maximum of \(\Prob{(U_T,V_T)=(0,0)}\) over all immersed couplings, and is attained only by using this strategy.
-The lemma follows. \end{proof} As a consequence of the Lemma, we can prove the optimality of the reflection / synchronized coupling in the special case when \(B_0=\widetilde{B}_0\).
-This allows us to restrict attention to immersed couplings which preserve the ordering of \(B\) and \(\widetilde{B}\). \begin{lem} Consider the reflection / synchronized coupling (Example \ref{coupling:reflection/synchronized}) for the special case \(B_0=\widetilde{B}_0\).
-This is the only optimal coupling amongst all immersed couplings started with \(B_0=\widetilde{B}_0\), and so (since the reflection stage succeeds immediately) the uniquely optimal way to proceed is to cease immediately if \(S_0=\widetilde{S}_0\), and otherwise to conduct a synchronized coupling of \(B\) and \(\widetilde{B}\) until \(B\equiv\widetilde{B}\) hits \(S_0\vee \widetilde{S}_0\). \nonissue{Show that if $B_0=\widetilde{B}_0$, so that there is no reflected phase, then the coupling considered here is still optimal!} \end{lem} \begin{proof} If \(S_0=\widetilde{S}_0\) then coupling succeeds immediately and there is nothing to prove.
-Suppose without loss of generality that \(S_0>\widetilde{S}_0\).
-Coupling cannot succeed earlier than the first time \(\widetilde{T}\) at which \(\widetilde{B}\) hits \(S_0\), and if we employ synchronized coupling then coupling will succeed at this hitting time.
+and this is non-positive, and vanishes only when $J=-1$.
+A similar result holds for $V> [4] U>0$.
+On the other hand, if $ U_0=V_0>0$ and $J=+1$ then $(U,V)$ stays on the diagonal, so that $\Phi(U,V)$ then remains constant.
+An argument using the It\^o--Tanaka formula for semimartingales thus shows that $\Phi(U,V)$ is a supermartingale for all immersed couplings of $U$ and $V$, and becomes a martingale only under the strategy ``use reflection coupling till $(U,V)$ hits the diagonal or the boundary, then use synchronized coupling till $(U,V)$ hits the boundary''.
+It follows that $\Phi(U_0,V_0)$ is the maximum of $\Prob [(U_T,V_T)=(0,0)]$ over all immersed couplings, and is attained only by using this strategy.
+The lemma follows. \end{pf}

+As a consequence of the lemma, we can prove the optimality of the reflection/synchroni\-zed coupling in the special case when $B_0=\widetilde{B}_0$.
+This allows us to restrict attention to immersed couplings which preserve the ordering of $B$ and $\widetilde{B}$.

+\begin{lem} Consider the reflection/synchronized coupling (Example~\ref {coupling:reflection/synchronized}) for the special case $B_0=\widetilde{B}_0$.
+This is the only optimal coupling amongst all immersed couplings started with $B_0=\widetilde{B}_0$, and so (since the reflection stage succeeds immediately) the uniquely optimal way to proceed is to cease immediately if $S_0=\widetilde{S}_0$, and otherwise to conduct a synchronized coupling of $B$ and $\widetilde {B}$ until $B\equiv\widetilde{B}$ hits $S_0\vee\widetilde{S}_0$. \end{lem}

+\begin{pf} If $S_0=\widetilde{S}_0$, then coupling succeeds immediately and there is nothing to prove.
+Suppose without loss of generality that $S_0>\widetilde{S}_0$.
+Coupling cannot succeed earlier than the first time $\widetilde{T}$ at which $\widetilde{B}$ hits $S_0$, and if we employ synchronized coupling then coupling will succeed at this hitting time.